I started this project in my teenage bedroom I was 12,

 Size 42

-you’re as young as my son!
-Well, you can stay in the showroom for free and try to catch the eye of some shops, Joyce, Maria Luisa, Colette, Luisa Via Roma…10 Corso Como were my 1st place where to find my creations.
+In 2009 I got an appointment with a showroom in Paris and when I arrived there I realized that the owner was actually the dad of a kid I just met at a skate park, and he told me "You’re as young as my son!
+Well, you can stay in the showroom for free and try to capture the eye of some shops."
+Joyce, Maria Luisa, Colette, Luisa Via Roma…10 Corso Como were the 1st places where to find my creations.

 Soulier, made in france 2009